-Kindness activities and much more can be found right here!
-Everything you need when teaching kindness is a click away.
-Teaching kindness in the classroom is essential especially in classrooms across the world.
+Kindness activities can be found right here!
+Teaching kindness in the classroom is essential.
 Create a culture of kindness in your classroom or school that will make a huge impact on your students.
 You can make an meaningful impact on students that will last for a lifetime.
 That is powerful.
 Teaching kindness in the classroom starts with you, dear teacher!
 Take the time to fully invest in your students.

-If you are looking for a great way to start teaching kindness in the classroom, check out these kindness activities for teaching kindness in the classroom.
-Activities are great for a variety of grade levels and anchor charts are included.
-You may choose to conduct a teacher-lead lesson with one of the anchor charts and then provide students with a copy allowing them to complete the anchor chart.
-You know your students and are best able to judge your student’s needs.
+If you are looking for a great way to start teaching kindness in the classroom, check out these kindness activities.
+The activities are great for a variety of grade levels and anchor charts are included.
+You may choose to conduct a teacher-led lesson with one of the anchor charts and then provide students with a copy allowing them to complete the anchor chart.

-Teaching kindness in the classroom should start with you demonstrating the type of kindness you expect from your students.
+Teaching kindness in the classroom should start with you!
+Demonstrate the type of kindness you expect from your students.
 Be sure to model and give many examples of what you expect.

 Intentionally plan activities and lessons that offer students a chance to work together.
-This gives them the opportunity to practice being kind and supportive of each other.
-I know we teachers never have any extra time, but planning and allowing students to participate in these activities is definitely not time wasted.
+This gives them the opportunity to practice being kind and being supportive of each other.
+I know teachers never have any extra time, but planning and allowing students to participate in these activities is definitely not time wasted.
 Invest this time with your students and have fun!
 If you are looking for a great team-building activity, check out Save Fred.
 I highly recommend this activity and a printable resource that can be found in my Teachers Pay Teachers Store.